lainio/err2/README.md

 which is the helper handler for cases that don't need to annotate the error.
 If you need to annotate the error you can use either `Annotate` or `Returnf`.
 These functions have their error wrapping versions as well: `Annotatew` and `Returnw`.
+Our general guideline is:
+> Do not wrap an error when doing so would expose implementation details.

 #### Error Handler